-In order to establish communication between the computer and the meter, the RS-232 bus or the GPIB bus must be configured properly.
+In order to establish communication between the computer and the switch, the RS-232 bus or the GPIB bus must be configured properly.
 The different options for the communication are contained in the User Menu.
-Refer to the "USER MENU OPERATION" section on page 13 for further details.
+Refer to the section "User Menu Operation" on page 11 for further details.

-JDSU Compatibility
+JDSU Optical Switch Compatibility